Voters made electoral history on Tuesday, electing Doraville's first-ever openly LGBTQ mayor and Savannah's first openly LGBTQ city councilmember.

 Kurtis Purtee ousted a 20-year veteran of the Savannah City Council and will become the council’s first-ever openly LGBTQ member.

-Purtee beat Alderman Tony Thomas by six points, according to the Chatham County Board of Elections.
+Purtee beat Alderman Tony Thomas by taking 53 percent of the vote to 47 percent for Thomas, according to the Chatham County Board of Elections.
+Purtee received 2,529 votes, while Thomas received 2,218.
 Thomas beat Purtee by eight points in the November general election, but Purtee surged ahead in the runoff on Tuesday.

 Purtee, who is a police captain for Georgia Southern University, said in a Facebook post following the win that he was “truly humbled by all the support.”